vibhukrishnas/sams/GITHUB_ACTIONS_FIXES_SUMMARY.md

 - `.github/workflows/sams-simple-ci.yml` - Fixed script references
 - `README.md` - Added CI/CD status badges

+## Latest Fix: Secrets Conditional Syntax (July 12, 2025)

+### Issue
+GitHub Actions workflows were failing with "Unrecognized named-value: 'secrets'" errors when trying to use conditional expressions like `if: ${{ secrets.SONAR_TOKEN != '' }}`.

+### Root Cause
+GitHub Actions doesn't allow direct conditional checks on secrets context in `if` statements.

+### Solution Applied
+- Removed all conditional checks for secrets (SONAR_TOKEN, SNYK_TOKEN) from:
+  - `sams-backend-ci.yml`
+  - `sams-frontend-ci.yml`
+  - `sams-mobile-ci.yml`
+- Added `continue-on-error: true` to optional security scanning steps
+- This allows workflows to proceed even if security tokens are not configured

 ## Current Workflow Status

 All workflows should now: